redcode/Bubble-Gun-Level-Maker/README.md

 ![alt tag](Screenshots/Level 5.png)
 ### What is BubbleGun Level Maker?
-It is the level editor of my game BubbleGun.
+It is a level editor for BubbleGun.

 ### Notes
 In order to compile, you need to install the [Q API](http://github.com/redcode/Q) in "/usr/local/include/Q".